Does Australia need its own Queer History Month? What is Queer History Month for?

 He is the son of Jewish refugees, and a writer and academic who first came to attention with the publication of his book Homosexual: Oppression & Liberation in 1972.
 This book, which has often been compared to Germaine Greer’s Female Eunuch and Peter Singer’s Animal Liberation, was the first serious analysis to emerge from the gay liberation movement, and was published in seven countries, with a readership which continues today.
 (In 2012 University of Queensland Press issued a 40th anniversary edition, and an anthology based on the book, After Homosexual, was published in 2014.)

 Laniyuk was born of a French mother and a Larrakia, Kungarrakan and Gurindji father.
-Her poetry and short memoir often reflects the intersectionality of her cross cultural and queer identity.
-She was fortunate enough to contribute to the book Colouring the Rainbow: Blak Queer and Trans Perspectives as and won the Indigenous residency for Canberra's Noted Writers Festival 2017.
-Laniyuk received Overland’s Writers Residency for 2018 and was shortlisted for Overland’s 2018 Nakata-Brophy poetry prize.
+She was fortunate enough to contribute to the book Colouring the Rainbow: Blak Queer and Trans Perspectives as well as winning the Indigenous residency for Canberra's Noted Writers Festival 2017 and Overland’s Writers Residency for 2018.

 Sally Goldner is an educator, speaker, MC and occasional performer.
 Her involvement in Victoria’s queer community has spanned more than twenty years.
 She has worked as executive director and treasurer of Transgender Victoria, presenter of 3CR’s queer program 'Out of the Pan', co-facilitator of Transfamily and treasurer of Bisexual Alliance Victoria.
 She is also a contributor to the 2018 book Living and Loving in Diversity.